andrewn/neue-radio/INSTALL-PIZERO.md

 See http://blog.gbaman.info/?p=791 (do this while the card is still in your main machine).

-## basic card stuff
+## Connect to the pi

-On your laptop, share your wifi over ethernet and "RNDIS / Ethernet Gadget" Put the card in the pi and connect to you laptop using the cable. ssh into the pi
+On your laptop, share your wifi over ethernet and "RNDIS / Ethernet Gadget" Put the card in the pi and connect to your laptop via its micro USB port (not its power port) using the cable.
+This will both power the pi zero and allow you to connect to it.

+ssh into the pi

     ssh pi@raspberry.local